Preparing to rent

 A Credit Union is a way of borrowing money that is cheaper and safer than many of the high street and online alternatives.

 Plus don’t forget to allow for moving costs to transport your stuff to your new home – there may be grant help from your Council or Housing Association to help with this – ask in advance so that you know what you need to budget for.

 Money to pay rent

 Making sure that you can pay rent on time is essential – if you don’t pay your rent on time you may lose your property.

 For people who pay their rent from earnings the main problems occur when there are sudden changes, e.g. if you lose a job or you are on a zero hours contract so your earnings go up and down.
 This should be helped as Universal Credit is introduced but it is really important to have some money in reserve so that if something goes wrong you can cover your rent and not get into arrears.

-For people who receive housing benefit the amount of benefit is determined by government rules relating to your age and the number of people you live with (if no special circumstances apply).
+For people who receive housing benefit or the housing element of Universal Credit, the amount of benefit is determined by government rules relating to your age and the number of people you live with (if no special circumstances apply).
 To find out what size of property you are entitled you can use this bedroom calculator

 Once you know the size of property you are entitled to you can then find out about typical rents in your area on this DirectGov website

 To find out more about applying for housing benefit, see the Shelter webpage here